indyplaygame/KebabBackend/GUIDELINES.md

 ```
  - **Tags for Categorization**: Use tags to classify and prioritize issues:
    - `bug`: For errors or unintended behavior
-   - `enhancement`: For feature requests or improvements
+   - `enhancement`: For code improvements or optimizations
+   - `feature`: For new functionality requests
    - `question`: For requests for further information
    - `documentation`: For improvements or additions to documentation
    - `duplicate`: For issues or pull requests that already exist